 Wealthsimple is a solid option, as it recently revamped its SRI portfolios to completely screen out “naughty” industries — such as oil and firearms — while providing better diversification and lower fees.
 Wealthsimple also has a Halal Investing portfolio — an ethical investment fund of 50 stocks for clients seeking an option that’s compliant with Islamic law.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $500 initial deposit), and get a $25 cash bonus deposited into your account.

 More experienced investors who are comfortable choosing and placing their own trades can enjoy even greater savings on fees (not to mention a larger menu of ESG assets to invest in) by using one of the best online brokerages in Canada, such as Questrade or Wealthsimple Trade.

 Our top choice is Questrade because it offers free ETF purchases and stock trading for as little as $4.95.
 Plus, you can get $50 in free trades when you start using Questrade.